McKinsey & Company: Years of growth

 In 1976, Ron Daniel was elected managing director, serving until 1988.
 Daniel and Fred Gluck helped shift the firm away from its generalist approach by developing 15 specialized working groups within McKinsey called Centers of Competence and by developing practice areas called Strategy, Operations and Organization.
 Daniel also began McKinsey's knowledge management efforts in 1987.
 This led to the creation of an IT system that tracked McKinsey engagements, a process to centralize knowledge from each practice area and a resource directory of internal experts."
 By the end of his tenure in 1988 the firm was growing again and had opened new offices in Rome, Helsinki, São Paulo and Minneapolis.

-Fred Gluck served as McKinsey's managing director from 1988 to 1994.
+Fred Gluck was McKinsey's managing director from 1988 to 1994.
 The firm's revenues doubled during his tenure.
 He organized McKinsey into 72 "islands of activity" that were organized under seven sectors and seven functional areas.
 By 1997, McKinsey had grown eightfold over its size in 1977.
 In 1989 the firm tried to acquire talent in IT services through a $10 million purchase of the Information Consulting Group (ICG), but a culture clash caused 151 out of the 254 ICG staff members to leave by 1993.

 In 1994, Rajat Gupta became the first non-American-born partner to be elected as the firm's managing director.
 By the end of his tenure, McKinsey had grown from 2,900 to 7,700 staff and 58 to 84 locations.
 He opened new international offices in cities such as Moscow, Beijing and Bangkok.
 Continuing the structure developed by prior directors, Gupta also created 16 industry groups charged with understanding specific markets and instituted a three-term limit for the managing director.
 McKinsey created practice areas for manufacturing and business technology in the late 1990s.